6. Integrating into CI/CD

 • We can easily integrate and publishes to our CI/CD pipeline to feel even more confident when we make changes to our .

-• Use API keys for CI/CD purposes.
+• Use for CI/CD purposes.
 You should create a unique graph API key for each non-development system that communicates with to better control (and revoke) what has access to your .
 These keys should be kept secret.

 Up next